Collaborative for Children's History

 2002-2006

-Greater Houston Collaborative for Children and Initiatives for Children work together on three major collaborations: Early Connections, a public awareness campaign on the importance of the early years; Preschool for ALL, a research and policy initiative to expand investment in and quality of early education; and HELP for Kids, a child care quality improvement initiative in Gulfton.
+Greater Houston Collaborative for Children and Initiatives for Children work together on three major projects: Early Connections, a public awareness campaign on the importance of a child’s early years; Preschool for ALL, a research and policy initiative to expand investment in and quality of early education; and HELP for Kids, a child care quality improvement initiative in Gulfton.

 2004

-Initiatives for Children and Greater Houston Collaborative for Children merge to form Collaborative for Children as we know it today.
+Initiatives for Children and Greater Houston Collaborative for Children merge to form Collaborative for Children.

 2008